 Former University of Tennessee standout Carey Bailey is in his third season as defensive line coach at Lamar University.

 The former head coach at Howard University (2007-10) brings nearly two decades of coaching experience into his position at Lamar.
 The Cardinals defensive line gained a ton of recognition not only in the Southland Conference, but across the country in each of the past two seasons.
 Defensive end Jesse Dickson became one of the most imposing forces in the country under Bailey's guidance.
 Dickson finished the season ranked among the league's top 10 in tackles, tied for third in sacks and was second in tackles for losses.

 National publications began to take notice of Dickson's work on the field.
 Shortly after receiving first-team All-Southland honors, Dickson was named the SLC Defensive Player of the Year by College Sports Madness.
 He followed that up by becoming Lamar's first All-America selection since it resurrected the program.

 Between Dickson, and classmate Mark Murrill at the other end, the Cardinals had one of the more dominant one-two punches that has come through the Southland in a long time.
-The duo combined to recorded 119 total tackles, 25 tackles for losses, 7.5 sacks and one interception in 2013.
+The duo combined to record 119 total tackles, 25 tackles for losses, 7.5 sacks and one interception in 2013.
 Throw in sophomore Omar Tebo (37 tackles, 6 TFLs) who fought his way into the starting lineup despite his underclassman status, and Bailey's troops presented a very imposing force.